TommyLucarelli/ing-sw-2021-lombardo-lucarelli-magliani/deliverables/messages.md

         "structure": int[12], //array representing arrangement of marbles in the market "reserveMarble": int
     },
+    "devCardStructure": {
-    "devCardStructure": int[3][4], //matrix representing the top layer of the devCard structure just with the id of the cards "numOfPlayers": int //number of players
+        "structure": int[3][4], //matrix representing the top layer of the devCard structure just with the id of the cards },
+    "numOfPlayers": int, //number of players
     "playerID1": {
         "playerID": int,
         "playerName": String,